-Before going through the basic types of animation in more detail, one important thing that we want you to know is that 2D and 3D are the two main animation archetypes, while others are simply derived from these two categories:
+Before going through basic types of animation videos in a bit more detail, one important thing that we want you to know is that 2D and 3D are the two main animation archetypes, while others are just deriving from these two categories:

 - 2D — Motion Graphics, Whiteboard, Cutout, Traditional animation, Screencast, etc.

 - 3D — CG 3D, Motion capture, Stop motion, etc.

 As the name implies, this is a type of animation where all characters, creatures, FX, backgrounds are created in two-dimensional space.
 The animation is created by setting in motion or sequencing together individual drawings.
 2D animation videos normally render on screen 2-24 unique drawings per second.

 Thanks to its cost-effectiveness (compared to 3D animation) this type is widely used on television, ads, websites, in mobile games, and explainer videos.

 Let’s look at 5 types of animation that are most commonly used in the creation of 2D videos.